ecorov/ecorov.github.io/_posts/2017-07-30-ctrl-camera-from-web-browser.md

 sudo rm -R /var/www/html
 ~~~

-For sure, we need to tell *lighttpd* that we have changed the homepage directory by modifying its configure file: **/etc/lighttpd/lighttpd.conf**
+For sure, we need to tell *lighttpd* that we have changed its root docuement by modifying its configure file: **/etc/lighttpd/lighttpd.conf**

 ~~~
 sudo nano /etc/lighttpd/lighttpd.conf
 ~~~

-In line “server.document-root”, change to “/var/www”.
+In line “server.document-root”, change to **/var/www**.
 We need to restart the lighttpd service and check if it works as before in your web browser.

 ~~~